topikachu/ev3dev/Getting-started-v2.md

 At first, you will see the Mindstorms boot splash and the red LEDs will be on.
 This is immediately followed by the ev3dev boot splash and the LEDs changing to amber.
 The left LED indicates CPU activity and the right LED indicates disk (SD card) activity.

 Shortly after the ev3dev boot splash, the screen will go blank and then eventually say `"Debian GNU/Linux 7 (wheezy)"`.
-After the screen goes blank, you can press any of the buttons - except the middle one - to toggle the sysv init messages.
+Any time after the screen goes blank, you can press any of the directional buttons (up, down, left, right) to toggle displaying boot messages.

-The first boot will take a little longer that subsequent boots because the EV3 has to create a unique SSH host ID.
+The first boot will take a little longer that subsequent boots because the EV3 has to create a unique SSH host ids and take care of a few other housekeeping items.

 When the boot is complete, the LEDs will turn green and you will see this on the screen: